Whilst all the tow was sleepy

 The lad had come to see

-And in the distance there he saw
+in the distance there he saw

 A group of twelve or three.